IBM/example-bank/README.md

 To load the data model, we are going to use a `Job` Kubernetes resource.
 This allows a task to be run to completion to perform a task.

-Follow instructions here: [link to PostgreSQL operator tutorial] to create a database in the project where the back-end services are deployed.
+Follow instructions [here](https://developer.ibm.com/tutorials/operator-hub-openshift-4-operators-ibm-cloud/) to create a database in the project where the back-end services are deployed.

 After deploying the PostgreSQL database, load the SQL schema for users and event.